-Magaly N. López is a Research Analyst at the UCLA Labor Center.
-Her expertise stems from experience designing research and evaluation instruments and procedures, executing quality data collection and analysis, and reporting that surfaces meaningful learning and informs future strategy.
-She has conducted research on Hometown Associations and economic development policy in Mexico, day laborer workforce development in the U.S., construction work in New Orleans post-Katrina, and undocumented children in mixed-status households in New Mexico.
-She has co-authored and made significant contributions to several publications including: Opening Minds, Opening Doors, Opening Communities: Cities Leading for Immigrant Integration, Rock the (Naturalized) Vote II and Removing Barriers to Postsecondary Success for Undocumented Students in Southern New Mexico.
+López’s expertise stems from designing research and evaluation tools and procedures, executing quality data collection and analysis, and reporting that surfaces meaningful learnings from underrepresented voices and informs future strategy.
+Formerly a data analyst at the USC Program on Environmental and Regional Equity (PERE) and the Center for the Study of Immigrant Integration (CSII), López’s work focused on immigrant integration and social-movement building.
+She has also conducted research on hometown associations and economic development policy in Mexico, day laborer workforce development in the U.S., construction work in New Orleans post-Katrina, and undocumented children in mixed-status households in New Mexico.
+She strives for her work to be participatory, culturally responsible, and centered on racial equity values.

-López was raised running a family-founded Hometown Association and has since continued to find ways to serve her community through a leadership development and higher education prep program in her hometown, Salinas.
-Currently, she is the Director of the Public Policy and International Affairs (PPIA) Southern California Alumni chapter.
+Raised running a family-founded hometown association, López has since continued to find ways to serve her community: she founded a leadership development and higher education prep program in her hometown, Salinas, and is currently the Director of the Public Policy and International Affairs (PPIA) Southern California Alumni Chapter.
 López holds a Master’s degree in Public Policy and Bachelor’s degree in International Development Studies and Spanish from UCLA.